Updated for Version “Luna I”

 ²Makes the combo more fluid, but runs the risk of losing full Infusion uptime.

 A high-damaging but very risky team.
 The only source of teamwide healing is Prototype Amber Nahida, but this is not enough healing to counterbalance Furina’s drain, so your team members will be constantly hovering at around 50% HP.
 This team has little margin for error, as getting hit and dropping below 50% HP will greatly lower the team’s already middling Fanfare generation, not to mention the challenge of simply surviving.
+You cannot even use Ineffa for her shield instead of Fischl without risking a severe DPS loss, as Lunar-Charged thundercloud uptime in single-target would be exceedingly low.

 However, if you happen to have C6 Furina, the team can easily and safely generate maximum Fanfare and suddenly becomes an incredibly powerful and appealing option.
 (Note that the “Elemental Bursts instantly restore 30% HP” card in the Spiral Abyss can also serve as a satisfactory source of healing if you luck into it.)